mjgasior/learning_dart/README.md

 ## Chapter 6: Classes

+> In Dart naming conventions, acronyms are treated as words.
+Thus, toJson is a better name than toJSON.

 * from Dart 2.0 the `new` keyword for class instance creation is optional and actually should not be used
+* you can initialize classes with data with *cascade notation* which uses `..` symbol